-This document is intended to provide guidance and support to Idaho Department of Water Resources (the Department) staff in evaluating and processing applications for reasonably anticipated future needs (RAFN) water rights and can be used to provide assistance to applicants seeking RAFN water rights throughout the application, permit, license, and transfer processes.
+This document is intended to guide and support Idaho Department of Water Resources (Department) staff in evaluating and processing applications for reasonably anticipated future needs (RAFN) water rights and can be used to aid applicants seeking RAFN water rights throughout the application, permit, license, and transfer processes.
 Guidance does not have the force and effect of law.
-Rather, it is designed to serve as a primary reference tool to assist agency staff and to assist those impacted by agency actions to comply with the law.
-The appendix includes a number of resources and support items related to RAFN analysis including the following: "Municipal Water Right Permit Evaluation" checklist (Item 5), which can be utilized by the applicant when applying for RAFN water rights; methods for estimating residential demand (Item 3); and a detailed example of the determination of RAFN for a small community that implements the methodology described in this document (Item 6).
+Rather, it is designed to serve as a primary reference tool to assist Department staff and to assist those impacted by Department actions to comply with the law.
+The appendix includes a number of resources and support items related to RAFN analysis including the following: "Municipal Water Right Application checklist" (Item 5), which is a required component of the application form for proposed municipal uses and can help guide the applicant when applying for RAFN water rights; methods for estimating residential demand (Item 3); and a detailed example of RAFN determination for a small community that implements the methodology described in this document (Item 6).